 Content production and distribution has changed dramatically since the rise of the internet.
 In today’s fast-paced, 24-hour news cycle, a lawsuit for libel, slander or even copyright infringement can happen at any time.

-While a general liability policy will cover some media liability issues, others may be excluded, or your coverage levels may top out well below the amount you are being sued for; if that is the case, you will be covering the cost of a legal defense on your own.
+While a general liability policy will cover some media liability issues, others may be excluded, or your coverage levels may top out well below the amount you are being sued for.
+If that is the case, you will be covering the cost of legal defense on your own.

 Whether you are a small publication, freelance writer, or major media outlet, protecting your business with media liability insurance is well worth the cost.
 A lawsuit can come out of nowhere, and regardless of whether the case has merit, you will need to defend it, and that can be very expensive.

 According to a report by the American Intellectual Property Association, in 2011, the average cost of litigating a copyright infringement case through trial was estimated to range from $384,000 on the low end up to a whopping $2 million on the high end.

 These types of lawsuits are more common than you might think and can be extremely expensive.
 Coverage levels vary by insurance company, but many insurers write policies up to $10-$20 million, and most policies offer worldwide protection.